sebsto/amplify-ios-getting-started/03_initialize_amplify.md

 # Introduction

 To start to use AWS Amplify in your applications, you must install the Amplify command line, initialize the amplify project directory, configure your project to use the Amplify libraries, and initialize Amplify at runtime from your code.

 ## What you Will Learn

 - Initialize a new Amplify project
 - Add Amplify Libraries in your project
 - Initialize Amplify libraries at runtime

 ## Key Concepts

 - Amplify CLI - The Amplify CLI allows you to create, manage, and remove AWS services directly from your terminal.

+- Amplify libraries – The Amplify libraries allow you to interact with AWS services from a web or mobile application.

 # Implementation

 ## Install Amplify CLI